DanielleWalker35/assignments/exercises/colored-info-boxes/README.md

+## Colored Info Boxes

+Create a component that you can reuse 10 times.
+This component should be able to receive props for:

+Background Color
+Title
+Subtitle
+Information
+This component should be styled and built out well.

+Manually pass in props for each component from a parent component.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>